 Would you like a salad with that sunburn?
 Some water, to wash it down?
 The healthy ingredients of the leafy entree and the cool, natural hydrator are among the most cited home remedies for sunburns.

-When you seek relief from the redness, blistering and peeling of too much unprotected sun exposure, try applying sliced cucumbers or tomatoes, cool lettuce leaves, onions, or olive oil.
-Applied to the affected area, they all nourish the skin and promote healing of damaged skin.
+When you seek relief from the redness, blistering and peeling of too much unprotected sun exposure, try applying sliced cucumbers or tomatoes, cool lettuce leaves, onions or olive oil.
+Applied to the affected area, they all can nourish the skin and promote healing of damaged skin.

 To speed recovery, there’s lemon juice, which disinfects, and vinegar, known to restore the acid in the skin and reduce the sting and peeling associated with the sunburn.